About

 Climate Advocacy Lab

 I am entering the Climate Advocacy Lab to learn, connect, and develop relationships in the face of climate disaster and environmental injustice.
-I also engage with Uplift, a regional environmental justice organization in the Southwest where I work with finance and fundraising coordination.
 I am excited about decentralized and autonomous organizing, transnational Indigenous solidarity, and caring for ourselves throughout the climate crisis and a global pandemic.
-I am of mixed white settler descent and of the Maya Mam peoples of western Guatemala currently reside in the Southwest Region.
+I am of mixed white settler descent and of the Maya Mam peoples of western Guatemala and currently reside in the Albuquerque, NM.

 Title: